dee-me-tree-or-love/ProCPDocker/proto/Backend/API_DOCUMENATION.md

   <!-- was abandoned due to uselessness -->
   <!-- "status":""            /* TODO: think of different option what can happen */-->
 ## /ship/{simulation_id}/{timeline_id}/{storage_id}/containers/all :no_entry_sign:
-  - TODO: think if we need that or not and in what way...
   #### METHOD: GET
   #### DESCRIPTION
   Get the list of containers associated on the ship: onboard, requested to be load from the harbor and the ones to unload
   #### PARAMS
   ```
-  /* TODO: consider pagination */
   ```
   #### RETURNS 200 OK
   ```